gobridge/workshops/README.md

 There are sometimes workshops that have organizers, but the organizers would love help, so feel free to browse through [all the issues](https://github.com/gobridge/organizing/issues).
 If you see something that's not progressing, leave a comment, letting the organizers know you're available to pitch in.
 (Also, browsing the issues is a great way to get a feel for the work that goes into a workshop.)

-We have very thorough documentation in our [Workshop Cookbook](https://github.com/gobridge/docs/wiki/Cookbook).
+We have very thorough documentation in our [Wiki](https://github.com/gobridge/organizing/wiki).
 Check it out!

 #### Sponsor a workshop